top of page

 A. Flavum is the shortist upto 40cm ( short form ) and A. Tortuosum the tallest upto 180cm.

 Fungas gnats do a lot of the pollinating and you find a slit at the bottom of the Spathe then you will have a male.
-This allows the gnats to escape and pollinate the female at which point the gnat cannot escape.
+This allows the gnats to escape and pollinate the female at which point the gnat usually cannot escape.

 Growing conditions: